AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 1. In the **[!UICONTROL Mapping]** step, select **[!UICONTROL Add new mapping]**.
 You will see a new mapping row on the screen.
 ![Platform UI screenshot example for Add new mapping.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/add-new-mapping.png)
 1. In the **[!UICONTROL Select source field]** window, choose the **[!UICONTROL Select attributes]** category and select the XDM attribute or choose the **[!UICONTROL Select identity namespace]** and select an identity.
-1. In the **[!UICONTROL Select target field]** window, choose the **[!UICONTROL Select identity namespace]** and select an identity or choose **[!UICONTROL Select custom attributes]** category and select an attribute from the `Email Demographics` attributes displayed as needed. [!DNL (API) Salesforce Marketing Cloud] destination uses the [!DNL Salesforce Marketing Cloud] [!DNL Search Attribute-Set Definitions REST] [API](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/retrieveAttributeSetDefinitions.html) to dynamically retrieve the attributes and their Attribute-Sets' defined within [!DNL Salesforce Marketing Cloud].
-These are displayed in the **[!UICONTROL Target field]** popup when you setup the [mapping](#mapping-considerations-example) when [activating segments to the destination](#activate).
-Note, only mappings for the attributes defined within the [!DNL Salesforce Marketing Cloud] `[!DNL Email Demographics]` attribute-set are supported.
+1. In the **[!UICONTROL Select target field]** window, choose the **[!UICONTROL Select identity namespace]** and select an identity or choose **[!UICONTROL Select custom attributes]** category and select an attribute from the `Email Demographics` attributes displayed as needed.
+The [!DNL (API) Salesforce Marketing Cloud] destination uses the [!DNL Salesforce Marketing Cloud] [!DNL Search Attribute-Set Definitions REST] [API](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/retrieveAttributeSetDefinitions.html) to dynamically retrieve the attributes and their attribute sets defined within [!DNL Salesforce Marketing Cloud].
+These are displayed in the **[!UICONTROL Target field]** popup when you set up the [mapping](#mapping-considerations-example) in the [activate segments to workflow](#activate).
+Note, only mappings for the attributes defined within the [!DNL Salesforce Marketing Cloud] `[!DNL Email Demographics]` attribute set are supported.

     * Repeat these steps to add the following mappings between your XDM profile schema and [!DNL (API) Salesforce Marketing Cloud]:
         |Source Field|Target Field| Mandatory|